daos-stack/daos/src/client/dfuse/README.md

  * Read/Write

 These calls both currently work on inodes, not file handles which means there is no open file handle, or open()/release() callbacks.
-The effect of this is that dfuse does not get to inspect or check the mode flags to open (permissions checks are done by the kernel) or get to save a fi->hp value, so there needs to be a hash table lookup for each I/O operation.
+The effect of this is that dfuse does not get to inspect or check the mode flags to open (permissions checks are done by the kernel) or get to save a fi->fp value, so there needs to be a hash table lookup for each I/O operation.
 For both read() and write() callbacks there are two options that control the data flow into the kernel, and given the size of the buffers these callbacks use this can make a big impact on performance, current dfuse implements the basic version only.

  * Containers/pools